(1835 - 1865)

 More on the Web

-See an oil (painting) portrait of him from VMI.
+See a painted portrait of him from the VMI Archives.

 06/21/1835; Spottsylvania County, VA